-The Co-operative Bank reported a weak 3.8% leverage ratio as of March 2020, calculated using the guidelines from the European Banking Authority (EBA).
-Using the guidelines from the Bank of England's Prudential Regulation Authority (PRA), which exclude the reserves with the central bank from the denominator, The Co-operative Bank's leverage ratio as of March 2020 would still be weak at 4.1%.
+The Co-operative Bank reported a weak 3.7% leverage ratio as of June 2020, calculated using the guidelines from the European Banking Authority (EBA).

 Loss-making profile

 We assign a Profitability score of caa3 to The Co-operative Bank, two notches below the Macro-Adjusted score of caa1, to reflect our forecasts and the bank's persistent losses.